 Score Choice is a score-reporting feature that allows students to choose which test results are sent to colleges, if they have taken a test more than once.
-With both the SAT and SAT Subject Tests, your child may opt to submit his or her highest scores only, depending on the college's individual score-use policy.
+With both the SAT, your child may opt to submit his or her highest scores only, depending on the college's individual score-use policy.
 Score Choice was designed to reduce test-day anxiety and improve the testing experience.

 Score Choice is an optional feature, and if your child decides not to use it, all of his or her scores will be sent automatically.
 Students can send any or all scores to a college on a single report, for the same price-it does not cost more to send multiple test scores.
 It's a good idea to check the score-reporting requirements of each college on your child's list, information which should be available on the schools' websites.
 You can learn more about Score Choice at the College Board.

 Taking the college entrance exams is stressful enough without added disturbances, such as school bells going off repeatedly or a proctor chatting with a friend.
 Incredible as it might sound, test proctors have been known to fall asleep, have audible phone conversations, or arrange flowers while students are taking the test.

 If a student is sidetracked or preoccupied during the test, the consequences can be serious.
 According to an article on SAT testing in the New York Times, Distractions can cause mistakes or time lost, and studies show that even a 20- to 30-point score difference can affect admissions decisions and merit-based financial aid.